Dating apps literally hide women after 35. The algorithm admitted it. We are not kidding.

 How Automation Turned Dating Into a Transactional Hellscape

 Before 2012, dating involved human judgment.
 You met someone, you felt a vibe, you decided.
 Now, matching algorithms decide who even gets a chance.
 And they're optimized for one thing: keeping you on the app.
-A happy couple in a relationship doesn't generate ad revenue.
+A happy couple doesn't generate ad revenue.
 A frustrated single person does.

-For women, this means the algorithm surfaces profiles that generate responses — which often means men who are conventionally attractive but unlikely to commit.
-For men, it means most profiles are hidden behind a paywall or ranking system that favors the top 10% of users.
+For women, the algorithm surfaces profiles that generate responses — which often means men who are conventionally attractive but unlikely to commit.
+For men, most profiles are hidden behind a paywall or ranking system that favors the top 10% of users.
 Both genders are being played by the same machine.

 Advertisement